The Mystery Company's Guide to Series, 4th Edition

-Edited by Austin Lugar, Jim Huang & Nikki Phipps
+Edited by Nikki Phipps, Jim Huang & Austin Lugar

 "What’s the first book in a series?"
 "What comes next?"
 "Have I read this one yet?"
-Mystery lovers ask these questions every day.
+Mystery readers ask these questions every day.
 In this book, we provide answers.
-Organizing Crime takes 7000 titles in over 800 active mystery series and puts them in order.
-These handy checklists will help you manage your reading, the books you’ve bought and the crimes you have to look forward to.
+Organizing Crime: Fourth Edition takes thousands of series mystery titles and puts them in order.
+These handy checklists help you manage your reading, the books you’ve bought and the crimes you have to look forward to.

 Organizing Crime covers current, active mystery series.
 For a guide to classic series by authors who have passed away -- Agatha Christie, Rex Stout, Ngaio Marsh and many more -- check out our companion volume, Organizing Crime Classics.

 The big new 4th Edition of Organizing Crime is new in May 2017!

 (Read Kristopher Zgorski’s review)